 As in Lawrence’s Women in Love, Russell’s water party, a euphemism for a picnic, begins happily in the bright light of the early afternoon but ends dismally in the evening, partially illuminated by gaudy party lights.
 More like a country fair than an...

-Young’s picnic Russia With Love is not in Ian Fleming’s novel.
-Young’s picnic begins when Bond and his current lover Sylvia Trench are punting in a boat on /River Cherwell in Oxford.
-It’s summer.
-They are tied up in the shade, dressed in bathing suits, and comfortably...
+Terrence Young’s picnic in From Russia With Love does not happen in Ian Fleming’s novel.
+It’s inconsequential, shaken but not stirred.
+Young’s picnic begins when Bond and his current lover, Sylvia Trench, are punting in a boat on /River Cherwell in Oxford.
+It’s...

-If you do not know the picnickers are Bonnie Parker and Clyde Barrow, bank robbers and murderers, Penn’s picnics seem ordinary.
-Penn figured that picnics make good human interest episodes and would humanize Bonnie and Clyde’s selfishness and essential...
+Arthur Penn’s picnics seem ordinary.
+Penn figured that picnics make good human interest episodes and would humanize Bonnie and Clyde’s selfishness and essential nastiness.
+The Parker family picnic is a temporary lull for Bonnie and Clyde, who are...

 Widerberg’s Elvira Madigan has two picnics.
 The first is a lover’s idyll; the second is sad and deadly.
 When Elvira Madigan, aka Hedvig Jensen, a circus performer, and Count Sixten Sparre, a married cavalry officer, eloped, their life together was a picnic.
 Their...